Electricity Substation No. 349

-The Electricity Substation No. 349 is a heritage-listed electrical substation at 2S Frances Street, Randwick, City of Randwick, New South Wales, Australia.
+The Electricity Substation No. 349 is a heritage-listed electrical substation at 2S Frances Street, Randwick, New South Wales, Australia.
 It was designed by Walter Frederick White, City Architect's Department and Municipal Council of Sydney and built during 1930 by J Rutherford.
 It is also known as #349 Princes Street substation.
-The property is owned by Ausgrid, an agency of the Government of New South Wales.
+The property is owned by Ausgrid.
 It was added to the New South Wales State Heritage Register on 2 May 2008.

 History

 Electricity supply

 Electricity substation No. 349 is a purpose designed and built structure dating from c.
 1930, constructed by the Municipal Council of Sydney to supply power to consumers in the Randwick area.

-From the late 1920s there was enormous expansion in electricity provision within the Sydney region, driven by the suburban growth of the 1920s and 1930s.
+From the late 1920s on there was enormous expansion in electricity provision within the Sydney region, driven by the suburban growth of the 1920s and 1930s.
 Under this impetus, dozens of electricity substations were built annually to service demand.